Students, please visit How to Take the Survey for survey instructions.

 How is the survey administered?

-The survey is administered electronically by Georgetown’s Office of Assessment and Decision Support (OADS) in partnership with the Office of Institutional Diversity, Equity and Affirmative Action (IDEAA).
-The survey is open to students from January 14 - February 15, 2016.
-A report on responses to the survey will be shared in May 2016.
+Westat, a private social science research firm, is administering the survey for Georgetown and eligible students will receive an email from Westat with a personal link to take the survey.
+Georgetown’s Office of Assessment and Decision Support (OADS) in partnership with the Office of Institutional Diversity, Equity and Affirmative Action (IDEAA) and other key stakeholders worked with Westat to customize the survey for the Georgetown.
+The survey is open to students from February 1 - March 15, 2019.
+A report on responses to the survey is expected to be shared in fall 2019.

 Why should I take the survey?

-We want our results to reflect the diversity and breadth of students and student experiences at Georgetown.
-Every voice is critical, regardless of gender, regardless of whether any individual has been personally affected by sexual misconduct, regardless of an individual’s level of knowledge on the topic.
+Every voice is critical, regardless of whether any individual has been personally affected by sexual misconduct, regardless of an individual’s level of knowledge on the topic.

 Why weren’t faculty and staff surveyed?